bradeythedev/cat-fetch/README.md

 ![Cowfetch on Linux Mint](https://github.com/bradeythedev/cowfetch/blob/8dc99ff455271fcc6821019eef4368d4b63afc9d/Screenshot1.png)

 ## Install
-##### Please note: cowfetchposix DOES NOT WORK.
-It will in future (eventually) but please don't try and use it yet.
-Sorry
-### Latest release
+### Latest release (recommended)
-##### (recommended)
 Select the releases tab on the side and follow the instructions for the latest release.

-Alternatively, you can enter the "Releases" folder, then enter the folder of the latest release and manually download "cowfetch", "Makefile" and, if applicable, "cowfetchposix".
-Then open a terminal in the containing folder of the latter once downloaded, and type ```sudo make install```.
+Alternatively, you can enter the "Releases" folder, then enter the folder of the latest release and manually download "cowfetch" and "Makefile".
+Then open a terminal in the containing folder of the latter once downloaded, and type `sudo make install`.

 Congratulations!
 Cowfetch is now installed and you can brag about it to all your friends.

 ### Latest commit
-##### (recommended for Arch users who always need the bleeding edge)
 ```
 git clone https://github.com/bradeythedev/cowfetch
 cd cowfetch
 sudo make install
 ```
-Congratulations Arch Linux user!
-The latest and breakiest version of Cowfetch is installed on your system, and you have a whole new way of showing your friends "i use arch btw"

-<sub>I would also like to acknowledge *contributors* who need to write and test the latest version, but using Arch users as an example is just funnier lol.
-Thanks for contributing.</sub>
+Congratulations!
+The best and dodgiest fetch out there is now installed on your system!

 ## Usage
-Flags and options (more to come, but only these for now)
+Flags and options
 ```
 -h  Show the help, license and about menus
 -s  Don't print software info